Contrast-Security-OSS/docs/content/user/servers/OutputtoSyslog.md

 ## Organization Settings

 Organization settings act as the default configuration for all new servers.
 You can set these by going to the **User menu > Organization Settings > Servers tab**.
-Select the checkbox to **Enable output of Protection events to Syslog**, which expands the dialog, and then enter your desired settings.
+Select the checkbox to **Enable output of Protection events to Syslog**, which reveals additional fields, and then enter your desired settings.

 You can toggle through the severity badges to define severity levels for each.
 The defaults are: